Vince4v/vincentogollah/README.md

 # Aspiring Foresight Consultant

 ## About Me
-I am an aspiring foresight research consultant with a background in futures studies.
-I am seeking opportunities to sharpen my analytical knowledge and skills in consultancy.
+I am an aspiring foresight research consultant and data analyst with a background in futures studies.
+I am seeking opportunities to sharpen my data analysis skills and knowledge to further my carreer in analytical foresight.

 ## Education and Training
 - Futures Studies, MA.                                   | University of Turku, Finland | 01 Aug 2021 - 31 Jul 2023